Luning-Yang/cse15l-lab-reports/index.md

 2. `-r` will match and return the lines containing a specific word in **all** files under the given directory and its subdirectories. <br>
     Examples: <br>
-    1. The following example searches for and returns all lines which contain the word *hello* in all files under and the given directory and its subdirectories:<br>
+    1. The following example searches for and returns all lines which contain the word *cannot* in all files under and the given directory and its subdirectories:<br>
         input: `grep -r "cannot" stringsearch-data/technical/biomed` <br>
         output: `stringsearch-data/technical/biomed/gb-2002-4-1-r2.txt:        which cannot initiate actin polymerization in host cell stringsearch-data/technical/biomed/gb-2002-4-1-r2.txt:        mutant (DP-L1942) [ 30], which cannot initiate the